mbrad26/mbrad26/README.md

 #### Quick Learner
 I am a hungry learner who devours information about topics of interest with passion and energy.

-At Makers I taught myself Ruby on Rails in one week and used it to build, together with my team a fully tested and working clone of Facebook.
+At Makers I taught myself Ruby on Rails in one week and, together with my team, used it to build a fully tested and working clone of Facebook.
 For the end of course project I learned enough React, Cypress, Jest and Enzyme during a single weekend, to enable me to contribute in a meaningful way to my team’s project and goals.

 #### Collaborator